pjoshi23/pjoshi23/README.md

 <h1 align="center">Hi 👋, I'm Pranav</h1>

 - 🌱 I’m currently a junior at UCLA pursuing a B.S. in Computer Science.
-- 🔭 I'm interested in generative AI, deep learning, machine learning, and full-stack software engineering.
+- 🔭 I'm passionate about generative AI, deep learning, machine learning, and full-stack software engineering.
 - 🛠️ Some of my personal projects include an AI-powered daily nutrition tracking mobile app, a RAG-based multi-modal search system, an RL-based agent for autonomous driving, and LLMs for text generation.

 ---